-The main features of Aura are:
+The main features

-- It learns the language of people so that our customers don't have to learn the language of machines. - It helps our customers to manage their digital lives with us in real time. - It transforms data into information to offer personalised experiences.
+- people so that our customers don't have to learn the language of machines. - It helps our customers to manage their digital lives with us in real time. - It transforms data into information to offer personalised experiences.